The Bankrate promise

 The current offer for this co-branded Delta credit card comes with $0 introductory annual fee for the first year.
 After your first year of card membership, the annual fee is $99.
 After a year with the card, it will become clear whether or not it will be worth it.

-This card also offers you a $100 Delta Flight Credit when you use it to spend at least $10,000 in a calendar year.
+This card also offers you $100 Delta Flight Credit: After you spend $10,000 in purchases on your Card in a calendar year, receive a Credit to use toward future travel.
 So long as you average $834 in charges each month, then you’ll receive a credit that will more than pay for your annual fee.

 2. A satisfactory welcome bonus